UniversalDependencies/UD_Yakut-YKTDT/README.md

 # Summary

-UD_Yakut-YKTDT is a collection of annotated texts in Yakut ([Sakha]) (https://glottolog.org/resource/languoid/id/yaku1245).
+UD_Yakut-YKTDT is a collection Yakut ([Sakha]) sentences (https://glottolog.org/resource/languoid/id/yaku1245).
 The project is work-in-progress and the treebank is being updated on a regular basis.

 # Introduction

-UD_Yakut-YKTDT is a collection of annotated texts in Yakut ([Sakha]) (https://glottolog.org/resource/languoid/id/yaku1245).
+UD_Yakut-YKTDT is a collection of annotated Yakut ([Sakha]) sentences (https://glottolog.org/resource/languoid/id/yaku1245).
 Initially the sentences stem from a variety of sources.

 # Acknowledgments